Working in the Bahamas

-Employment opportunities for foreigners in the Bahamas are limited due to the government’s priority of ensuring jobs for Bahamian citizens.
-Non-Bahamians generally may not work without a valid Work Permit, which is issued only when a position requires specialized skills not available locally.
-Employers must provide proof that they have made every effort to hire a qualified Bahamian before a permit is granted.
+Employment opportunities for foreigners in the Bahamas are limited since the government prioritizes jobs for Bahamian citizens.
+Non-Bahamians may not work without a valid Work Permit, which is issued only when a position that requires specialized skills is not available locally.
+Employers must provide proof that they have made every effort to hire a qualified Bahamian before a permit is granted to a foreigner.

 Ordinary positions—such as bartenders, housekeepers, or retail staff—are typically not eligible for foreign applicants.
 Certain professions, including taxi drivers and real estate agents, are legally reserved for Bahamian citizens or permanent residents with the right to work.